Manhunter (comics): Kate Spencer

 Kate Spencer, like Mark Shaw, is a lawyer, but instead works as a prosecutor.
 Outraged by the ability of supercriminals to escape justice, Spencer assembled a costume from a variety of devices left over from various heroes and villains.
 A Darkstar costume and Azrael's Batman gloves give Spencer enhanced strength, agility and resistance to injury while Mark Shaw's power staff allows her to fire bolts of energy.
 Spencer has taken on several minor league supervillains including Copperhead and the Shadow Thief.

 Recently Spencer fought her father, a minor league supervillain who erroneously claimed to be the son of Al Pratt – the Golden Age Atom.
 Kate is in fact the granddaughter of Phantom Lady and Iron Munro.
 Al Pratt allowed Sandra Knight (the Phantom Lady) to use his contact information in order to enter a home for unwed mothers, which led to the mix-up.

 Most recently Kate Spencer, in her heroic identity as Manhunter, began working with the US government's Department of Extranormal Operations, headed by the former criminal Mister Bones.
 The new Manhunter series in which she appears began in 2004.
 This current series has featured appearances by Dan Richards, Mark Shaw, Chase Lawler, and Kirk DePaul.

 Manhunter was initially slated to be cancelled due to low sales, but a massive and organized fan campaign, along with support from DC Comics' management, allowed for another five-issue arc to be commissioned.
 The series was given a second reprieve from cancellation.
-It was meant to be restarted in July 2007, but has been put on hold until several issues have been written and drawn before the title resumed publication.
+It was meant to be restarted in July 2007, but was put on hold until several issues have been written and drawn before the title resumed publication.
 The series returned in June 2008 with issue #31, written by co-creator Marc Andreyko and pencilled by Michael Gaydos and ended again in January 2009 with issue #38.

 Kate Spencer eventually joined the Birds of Prey, and her teammates were subsequently featured in a number of issues of the Manhunter series.

 Kate Spencer briefly relocated to Gotham City where she took up a position as the new District Attorney.
 Her first adventures in Gotham were chronicled in a back-up feature in Batman: Streets of Gotham.
 She later appeared in Justice Society of America, which saw Kate move to the city of Monument Point and join the JSA.